-- 142. The costs associated with vehicle inspections, administration, the provision of hackney carriage stands and the table of fares will be recovered via the licence fees for hackney carriage licences26. - 143.
-The cost of the service is determined by several factors including staffing (salaries, National Insurance, pensions etc), accommodation, utilities, IT support, legal costs, software, insurance, printing, postage etc. - 144.
-The licence fee for each type of application is then dependent on several other factors including, where relevant, the time spent on complaints, committees, inspections, advertising, administration, consultations etc. - 145.
+- 144. The costs associated with vehicle inspections, administration, the provision of hackney carriage stands and the table of fares will be recovered via the licence fees for hackney carriage licences. - 145.
+The cost of the service is determined by several factors including staffing (salaries, National Insurance, pensions etc), accommodation, utilities, IT support, legal costs, software, insurance, printing, postage etc.

+&lt;sup>24 Section 66 of the Local Government (Miscellaneous Provisions) Act 1976

+&lt;sup>26 Section 70(1) of the Local Government (Miscellaneous Provisions) Act 1976

+- 146. The licence fee for each type of application is then dependent on several other factors including, where relevant, the time spent on complaints, committees, inspections, advertising, administration, consultations etc. - 147.
 Some costs are associated with specific types of applications and these must be recovered accordingly.
-For instance, the costs of the hackney carriage stands and the table of fares must be recovered only from hackney carriage vehicle licence fees
+For instance, the costs of the hackney carriage stands and the table of fares must be recovered only from hackney carriage vehicle licence fees whereas other costs (such as policy and service development) will apply to all licence fees. - 148.

-24 Section 66 of the Local Government (Miscellaneous Provisions) Act 1976

-26 Section 70(1) of the Local Government (Miscellaneous Provisions) Act 1976

-- whereas other costs (such as policy and service development) will apply to all licence fees. - 146.
 The licence fee is refundable upon request in the event of an unsuccessful application.
 However, the licensing authority will not reimburse the applicant for any payments made in relation to mechanical tests, insurance etc.